ksator/netbox_automation/README.md

       device_role: spine_switch
       site: dc2

-# management ip addresses you want to create. the IP addresses are assigned to the tenant.
+# management ip addresses you want to create.
+The IP addresses are assigned to the tenant.
 management_addresses:
     - ip: 172.25.90.183
       device: QFX5100-183